JohnBCoding/yawcli/README.md

 # yawcli

-CLI tool, uses your IP address to provide local weather, does not work outside the USA as it uses the National Weather Service api for weather data.
+CLI tool that uses your IP address to provide local weather data.
+Does not work outside the USA as it uses the National Weather Service api for weather data.